-In New Jersey, your health care directive will include one of three documents, depending on your wishes.
+In New Jersey, your health care directives may consist of one or more documents, depending on your wishes.

 - Use an Instruction Directive (commonly called a living will) to leave instructions about the kind of health care you would like to receive if you become incapacitated.

 - Use a Proxy Directive (commonly called a health care power of attorney) to name a trusted person (called your health care agent) to make health care decisions on your behalf.

 - Or, use a Combined Advance Directive for Health Care to leave health care instructions AND name a health care agent.
 This form combines the instruction directive and proxy directive into a single form.